learn-co-students/has-many-through-forms-rails-online-web-sp-000/README.md

 As you can see, it doesn't really matter how complex our associations are –– Active Record is really good at managing that complexity for us.
 We can always drop down a level of abstraction if needed to customize the way our application behaves.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/has-many-through-forms-rails' title='Has Many Through Forms Rails'>Has Many Through Forms Rails</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/has-many-through-forms-rails'>Has Many Through in Forms</a> on Learn.co and start learning to code for free.</p>